usc-softarch/arcade_core/codingPhilosophy.md

   will review pull requests for them.
 Having English as a second language is not an admissible excuse: both Neno and I are foreigners who learned English well into our adulthood.
 If we could do it, so can you.
+- **Empty constructors are useless constructors**: There are some exceptions, but generally speaking, empty constructors are a lazy programmer's way of avoiding integrity checks.
+Rare is the object that makes sense without a single field being attributed to, and an object that makes no sense is an integrity threat.